Skip to content

 App tips

-What is OpenAI o1?
-And how does it compare to GPT-4o?
+What are OpenAI o1 and o3-mini?
+And how do they compare to GPT-4o?

 Hero image with the OpenAI logo

-OpenAI o1 is a new series of models from OpenAI.
-While they're similar to other OpenAI models, like GPT-4o, in many respects—and still use the major underlying technologies like transformers and a neural network—the o1 models are significantly better at working through complex tasks and harder problems that require logical reasoning.
+While these model families are similar to other OpenAI models, like GPT-4o, in many respects—and still use the major underlying technologies like transformers and a neural network—the o1 and o3 models are significantly better at working through complex tasks and harder problems that require logical reasoning.

-That's why Open AI is "resetting the counter back to 1" rather than releasing them as GPT-5.
+That's why Open AI said it was "resetting the counter back to 1" rather than releasing o1 as GPT-5.
 (And yes, the weird letter casing and hyphenation of all this drives me mad, too.)

-• OpenAI o1-mini: A version of o1 optimized for speed.
+• OpenAI o3-mini: A version of o3 optimized for speed.
+It has three reasoning effort options: low, medium, and high.

-According to OpenAI, the o1 models were trained to "think" through problems before responding.
+According to OpenAI, its reasoning models were trained to "think" through problems before responding.
 In effect, this means they integrate a prompt engineering technique called Chain of Thought reasoning (CoT) directly into the model.

-When you give an o1 model a complex prompt, rather than immediately trying to generate a response, it breaks down what you've asked it to do into multiple simpler steps.
+When you give o1 or o3-mini a complex prompt, rather than immediately trying to generate a response, it breaks down what you've asked it to do into multiple simpler steps.
 It then works through this chain of thought step by step before creating its output.
+How long and how much effort it puts into this process depends on what model you use and what reasoning effort you instruct it to use.

-In the introduction post on OpenAI's blog, you can see a few examples of how the o1-preview model uses CoT reasoning to analyze complex problems like decoding a cipher text, solving a crossword, and correctly answering math, chemistry, and English questions.
-They're worth looking through—they'll give you a much better idea of how the o1 models work.
+In o1's introduction post on OpenAI's blog, you can see a few examples of how the o1-preview model uses CoT reasoning to analyze complex problems like decoding a cipher text, solving a crossword, and correctly answering math, chemistry, and English questions.
+They're worth looking through—they'll give you a much better idea of how these models work.
+(Alternatively, if you're a ChatGPT Plus subscriber, just give it a spin.)

 A comparison of GPT-4o and OpenAI o1-preview, each given a cipher to decode